Croesus was the King of Lydia in what is today’s Turkey. He was the first sovereign to mint gold coins and spawned the saying “as rich as Croesus.”

 Well, here were the top destinations for U.S. LNG in 2018:

 It should be noted that due to a 25% tariff enacted on China last year, U.S LNG is porting in South Korea and Japan before moving on to China.
-In other words, it is cheaper for China to unload at a third country than get gas straight from the U.S. which is why South Korea imports are so high.
+In other words, it is cheaper for China to unload at a third country than get gas straight from the U.S. which is why South Korean imports are so high.

 There you have it.
-U.S. is producing a massive amount of cheap natural gas.
+The U.S. is producing a massive amount of cheap natural gas.
 New exports facilities are rapidly being built and exports are ramping up.

 The growth explosion that's about to take place in the U.S. natural gas trade within the next five years is a pure knowable trend and could be the single greatest investment you can bank on in today’s market.

-Winners will be pipeline REITs, builders of LNG facilities and LNG shipping companies.
+Winners will be pipeline REITs, builders of LNG facilities, and LNG shipping companies.
 I’ve found one such opportunity here.
 But act now, time is short.